cainex/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Each process image is first run through the undistort_image() method:
+Original Image:
+![alt text][orig]

+Results after undistortion:
 ![alt text][undist]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 Each image is first undistorted using the calibration parameters then processed for color and gradient thresholds using the lane_image class in lane_image.py.
 Each image is converted to grayscale, HSV and HLS colorspaces.
 The HSV and HLS colorspace images are each split into their constituent parts.
 The sobel-X, sobel-Y, maginitude and direction gradients are also calculated.

-Once the colorspace conversion is complete, the individual channels are passed through a binary filter using threshold passed into the class initialization.
+Once the colorspace conversion is complete, the individual channels are passed through a binary filter using threshold values passed into the class initialization.
 These parameters are given to the lane_find.py application via a pickled data file, and set using the param_utils.py GUI application.
 Using this application, I was able to experiment with different combinations of images and different threshold/kernel values.
 This application was then used to save out the parameters as a pickled data file to be used with the lane_find.py application.

 ![alt text][params_utils_1]
 ![alt text][param_utils_2]